 The film’s director, Iris Gusner, was one of the first female directors at DEFA.
 She was born in 1941 in Trautenau, Germany (now Trutnov, Czech Republic).
 During the sixties, she went to Moscow to study at the famous All-Union State Institute of Cinematography, the oldest film school in the world (renamed the Gerasimov Institute of Cinematography in 1986).
 After graduation, she worked as an assistant director on Konrad Wolf’s Goya.

 The Dove on the Roof was her first feature film.
 Although it was completed, the film never made it to the theaters.
-Her next film project Bear Ye One Another’s Burdens, was cancelled before it even began shooting.1 Fearing she would be stereotyped as the woman who made films that the state didn’t like, her next film, Das blaue Licht (The Blue Light), was based on the fairytale by the Brothers Grimm.
+Her next film project Bear Ye One Another’s Burdens, was cancelled before it even began shooting.1 Fearing she would be stereotyped as the woman who made films that the state didn’t like, her next film, The Blue Light, was based on the fairytale by the Brothers Grimm.
 It was well received by both the authorities and the public and helped get her career as a director back on track.
 She followed this with Einer muß die Leiche sein (Someone has to be the corpse), based on the book by Gert Prokop, and scored her biggest hit with All My Girls, a film about the tensions between a group of women working at a light bulb factory.
-In 1983, she directed Kaskade rückwärts (Cascade Backwards), the story of a widowed woman with a child trying to find happiness in the city.
+Her next film was Were the Earth Not Round, which was based, in part, on her own experiences.
+In 1983, she directed Bailing Out, the story of a widowed woman with a child trying to find happiness in the city.
 It is, along with Her Third and The Bicycle, one of the most important feminist films to come out of DEFA during the final years of the GDR.
 During the summer of 1989, a few months before the wall came down, Ms. Gusner left East Germany, moving first to Cologne and later to Berlin.
 She has only directed one film since the reunification: the 1993 TV-movie Sommerliebe (Summer Love).